 Three years later, in 1979 at age 86, she died of a stroke.
 At her death, Pickford and Rogers had been married 42 years.

 Buddy Rogers later sold Pickfair to Los Angeles Lakers owner, Dr. Jerry Buss, who sold it to entertainer Pia Zadora and her husband.
 The couple demolished it and constructed a new home on the site.
 There was a huge outcry about the destruction of such an historical property, but Zadora claimed it had been left in great disrepair and was riddled with termites.

 Buddy Rogers died in 1999 at age 94.
 He was honored by the Academy of Motion Picture Arts and Sciences with the Jean Hersholt Humanitarian Award in 1986.

 As Ron and Roxanne grew up, perhaps their cuteness and novelty wore off, or Pickford’s alcoholism became more of an issue, but her relationship with her children has been described as “tense” and “turbulent.”
 She criticized them for their physical imperfections: Ronnie for his short stature and Roxanne for her crooked teeth, among other things.
 Certainly, she was too self-absorbed to be maternal and perhaps Buddy Rogers was overwhelmed and also detached.

-Both married in their late teens and drifted into odd jobs.
-Roxanne married a boy Pickford did not approve of.
+Both Ron and Roxanne married in their late teens and drifted into odd jobs.
+Pickford couldn’t stand Roxanne’s husband.
 She went on to have a daughter and died in her 50s from osteoporosis.

 In a PBS American Experience documentary about her famous mother, Roxanne appears haggard; she has clearly had very tough life.